 The high street is lined with 16th to early 19th-century houses and old coaching inns, with a perpendicular church standing proudly at each end - St Mary’s, where a curfew bell still sounds each evening, and St Peter’s, with its impressive Norman doorway.
 Behind the high street lies a labyrinth of alleyways filled with half-timbered cottages, and on the north side are many interesting colonnades.
 Regular street markets are held on Wednesdays and Saturdays.
 The annual jazz festival takes place every July, and other cultural events and food fairs are ongoing throughout the year.
 In the oldest part of the town (to the west) is the famous Marlborough College, established in 1843.
 The college stands beside Castle Mound, where Stone Age and Roman remains have been found.
 Legend claims that Merlin (King Arthur’s wizard), is buried under the mound.
 The beautiful open spaces of the Marlborough Downs and Salisbury Plain are perfect for keen walkers and cyclists.
 Within an hour’s drive, visitors can reach the cities of Bath and Salisbury, the prehistoric stone circles at Stonehenge and Avebury, and to the north, the Cotswolds and Oxford.
 Shop, pub and restaurant 20 yards.First floor: Living room.
 Kitchen/dining room.
 Second floor: Two double bedrooms, each with 5ft bed.
 Shower room with toilet.

-- Elec, full elec CH, bed linen and towels inc
+- Elec, full elec CH, bed linen, towels and Wi-Fi inc

 - Freeview TV